Maternity Care Deserts: Bridging the Gaps in Maternal Health

 At STM, we recognise that both a lack of provider access AND a lack of digital connectivity contribute to Maternity Care Deserts, so we are designing our new SMS service to work even in low-bandwidth settings and to support facilities with connectivity challenges.

-More Statewide Support
+More Statewide Support for Moms

 Sources: Governing, 2025; Reuters, 2025